 - And it happened again at DC when they were publishing 52.
 The character Booster Gold and his robot buddy Skeets are from the future.
 In the first few issues, Skeets' records of current events become incorrect, which makes Booster suspect another time traveler is trying to alter history.
 Writer Grant Morrison balked at this, saying that the "fix the future" storyline had been done before.
 The editor would only allow him to change it if he could come up with an alternate explanation for Skeets' behavior.
 Morrison's response: "Because... he's evil?" — which wound up completely changing Booster's storyline and others in the series.

 - Masterfully applied in the movie about the boardgame Clue.
 It has endings for several characters where they are the killer, and of course they Flash Back retroactively showing how only they could ever possibly be the killer.
-Each theatre showed it with a different ending.
-The Home Video showed all three straight through, and the DVD lets you do it either way, with a random ending or with all three.
+Each theatre showed it with one of three different endings.
+The VHS release showed all three endings straight through, and the DVD lets you do it either way, with a random ending or with all three.
 In the end end, Mr. Green reveals himself as working for the government and that "They all did it!"
 Take them away boys!

 - The final ending is itself a parody of the game, in which the killer could win by exposing himself.
 Not like that.

 - the 1995 movie "Mr. Payback" had the audience vote at several points to determine how the movie proceeded.

 - Just about every Choose Your Own Adventure book does this heavily, in order to keep it interesting through multiple re-reads.